St Paul's Cathedral, London

 Application: Space heating 1,016kW, domestic hot water 1,000L

-Hamworthy provided a flexible and efficient modular boiler and hot water solution to fit the building and the cathedral has reduced its gas consumption by close to 40% compared to using the old boilers before the refurbishment.
+Hamworthy provided a flexible and efficient modular boiler and hot water solution to fit the building and St Paul's cathedral has reduced its gas consumption by close to 40% compared to using the old boilers before the refurbishment.

 The cathedral’s existing heating system consisted of three steel shell boilers fitted in the 1960s which received a burner upgrade in the 1980s.
 Problems on the equipment occurred and were fixed until the boilers finally started leaking and could not be repaired anymore.
 At this point, Robin Bunton from Bunton M&E Services advised replacement boilers were necessary.
 Together with Mike Crouch, Hamworthy’s agent for the area, and Nick Coates from Blue Print Building Services Design, he worked on the specification for the cathedral’s heating and hot water refurbishment project with Clerk of Works Martin Fletcher.

 The cathedral was seeking reliable and energy efficient commercial boilers to meet its high heating and hot water demand while keeping the running costs down.
 To avoid changing the flues, they initially planned to replace the older system with pressure jet steel shell boilers.
 Robin, however, recommended Hamworthy’s Wessex ModuMax mk3 condensing modular boilers as most efficient way to heat the church and to meet the reliability and energy efficiency requirements, as well as compliance with current legislation to eliminate inefficient boilers.

 “We have used the Wessex boilers since they were introduced and we know they are a very reliable product.
 They are space saving, great in refurbishment projects and buildings where you can’t change the building fabric, such as St Paul’s.
 Hamworthy also has an excellent after sales and spares service, with their own engineers, which is why I prefer working with them.”